dannystewart/polykit/src/polykit/log/README.md

 # PolyLog

-PolyLog is a powerful, colorful, and intuitive logging library for Python that makes beautiful logs easy.
+PolyLog is the logical choice for Python logging: a powerful, colorful, and intuitive library that makes beautiful logs easy.

 ## Features